Get emailed when this bill changes status, is amended, or advances.

 Full Legal Analysis

-SB 404 amends Tennessee Code Annotated Title 39 to broaden the scope of unlawful exposure.
-It specifically prohibits the distribution of images depicting the intimate parts of identifiable persons or those engaged in sexually explicit conduct if these images were created or modified using AI or digital editing tools, with the intent to cause emotional distress.
-The bill does not specify penalties ...
+SB 404 amends Tennessee Code Annotated, Title 39, to expand the definition of unlawful exposure.
+It specifically includes the distribution of images depicting the intimate parts of identifiable persons or those engaged in sexually explicit conduct, provided these images were created or altered using computer software, AI applications, or digital editing tools.
+This bill aims to address the growing concern over the misuse of technology in creating and sharing harmful content.
+It specifically targets the distribution of images with the intent to cause emotional distress.
+The bill does not detail specific compliance requirements or penalties.

 We use cookies for analytics to understand how visitors use this site.
 We also use essential cookies for site functionality.